 You Need to Know:

-SmokeLong publishes flash narratives up to 1000 words.
+SmokeLong publishes flash narratives--fiction, nonfiction, and hybrid--up to 1000 words.
 This word limit is firm.
 We do not consider poetry.
+If you are submitting something under 400 words, please consider entering The Grand Micro Contest (deadline May 16).
 On our blog we publish essays on craft and teaching flash.
 Please see the appropriate Submittable form.

 Please send ONE previously unpublished story at a time and wait until you hear from us to send another.

-Include a print-ready, third-person bio with your cover letter.
+Include a print-ready, third-person bio and the word counnt of your submission with your cover letter.

 Our editors read blind, so please do not include your name or other identifying information anywhere on the story document, in the filename, or in the Submittable title.
 Your name and bio should appear in the cover letter on Submittable, which is hidden in our blind editing process.
 If you need to let us know that a narrative is fiction, nonfiction or hybrid, please put this information directly at the top of the story document.